tapis-project/tutorials/hello/hello.md

 All of our interactions with Tapis will go through the `Tapis` python object.
 In particular, we can use it to generate a token.

-In your Jupyter notebook copy the blocks below and run them.
+In your Jupyter notebook copy the block below and run it.
 You will get a Tapis v3 token to interact with the Tapis services.

 ```